simonfuhrmann/mve/README.md

 * Multi-View Stereo, which reconstructs dense depth maps for each photo.
 * Surface Reconstruction, which reconstructs a surface mesh.

-Please refer to the
-[MVE Users Guide](https://github.com/simonfuhrmann/mve/wiki/MVE-Users-Guide)
-for a more detailed description.
+The reconstruction tools can be found under `mve/apps/`.
+Please refer to the [MVE Users Guide](https://github.com/simonfuhrmann/mve/wiki/MVE-Users-Guide) for a more detailed description how to use these tools.
+Note that UMVE is merely an interface for scene inspection and does not support reconstuction.

 # Licensing